Quae/greyveldt/getting_started/tldr-lore.md

 ### What about magic?

 Thanks for asking, yes, there IS magic in Greyveldt!
 We are a medium to high magic setting, where in there are nymphs, goblins, faeries, curses, healing, talking trees, etc, but the amount of power commanded by PLAYERS is limited.
-Players are welcome to freely claim the listed magics of their ancestry (such as minor healing, flame or water conjuration, camoflauge).
+Players are welcome to freely claim and use the listed magics of their ancestry (such as minor healing, flame or water conjuration, camoflauge), but have a care when deciding on brand new magic/abilities/super'human' skills.

 #### Be Reasonable
 We disapprove of overpowered magics such as flying or transformation without an equivocable cost.
 When in doubt, ask in #help.
 We err of the side of 'yes, and', so long as it doesn't restrict other players from enjoying the game and interacting on an equal playing field.